carissalow/rapids/docs/datastreams/fitbitjson-mysql.md

 This [data stream](../../datastreams/data-streams-introduction) handles Fitbit sensor data downloaded using the [Fitbit Web API](https://dev.fitbit.com/build/reference/web-api/) and stored in a MySQL database.
 Please note that RAPIDS cannot query the API directly; you need to use other available tools or implement your own.
 Once you have your sensor data in a MySQL database, RAPIDS can process it.

 ## Container
-The container should be a MySQL database with a table per sensor, each containing the data for all participants.
+The container should be a MySQL database with a table per sensor, each containing all participants' data.

 The script to connect and download data from this container is at:
 ```bash